GES

 Puducherry, J&K, and Other UTs

-Puducherry operates under Art 239A, which empowers Parliament to create by law a legislature and Council of Ministers for the UT.
-It has a 30-member elected legislature and a Chief Minister.
-Unlike Delhi, Puducherry's legislature has no specific subjects excluded from its competence (though Parliament's laws prevail in case of conflict).
-The Administrator (Lt.
-Governor) can reserve bills for the President's consideration.
-Jammu & Kashmir was reorganized from a state to a UT with legislature under the J&K Reorganisation Act 2019 (effective 31 October 2019), following the effective abrogation of Article 370 through a Presidential Order (CO 272, 5 August 2019).
-The SC in In Re Article 370 (December 2023) upheld the abrogation of J&K's special status and the reorganization, noting that Art 370 was always a "temporary provision" and that J&K's sovereignty merged with India upon accession.
-The Court directed that statehood should be restored at the earliest.
-Ladakh was carved out as a separate UT without legislature.
-The remaining UTs — Chandigarh, Andaman & Nicobar Islands, Lakshadweep, and Dadra & Nagar Haveli and Daman & Diu — are administered directly by the President through Administrators without elected legislatures.
-The President can make regulations for these territories under Art 240, and these regulations have the same force as Acts of Parliament.
+Puducherry operates under Art 239A with a 30-member elected legislature and a CM.
+Unlike Delhi, Puducherry's legislature has no specific excluded subjects (though Parliament's laws prevail in conflict).
+The Administrator (LG) can reserve bills for the President.
+J&K was reorganized from a state to a UT with legislature under the J&K Reorganisation Act 2019 (effective 31 October 2019), following Art 370 abrogation (C.O.
+272, 5 August 2019).
+The SC (December 2023) upheld the abrogation and reorganization but directed statehood restoration "at the earliest."
+Ladakh was carved out as a UT without legislature.
+The remaining UTs (Chandigarh, A&N, Lakshadweep, D&NH-D&D) are administered directly by Administrators without elected legislatures.
+The President makes regulations for these under Art 240 with the same force as Parliamentary Acts.
+The 3 UTs with legislatures (Delhi, Puducherry, J&K), Puducherry's no-excluded-subjects status, and the Art 240 regulation power are tested in comparison questions.

 Key Amendments Related to States and UTs

-Several constitutional amendments have been made to reorganize India's federal map: 7th Amendment (1956) — implemented the States Reorganisation Act; abolished Part A, B, C, D classification; enabled new provisions for UTs.
-13th Amendment (1962) — created Nagaland as the 16th state with special provisions.
-35th Amendment (1974) — made Sikkim an "Associate State."
-36th Amendment (1975) — made Sikkim a full state (22nd state).
-69th Amendment (1991) — gave Delhi special status as NCT (Art 239AA).
-100th Amendment (2015) — enabled the India-Bangladesh Land Boundary Agreement (exchange of enclaves); affected territory of West Bengal, Assam, Meghalaya, Tripura.
-Key Acts: States Reorganisation Act 1956, Punjab Reorganisation Act 1966, North Eastern Areas Reorganisation Act 1971, Bihar Reorganisation Act 2000, MP Reorganisation Act 2000, UP Reorganisation Act 2000, AP Reorganisation Act 2014, J&K Reorganisation Act 2019.
-Note that creation of new states under Art 3 requires only a simple majority (not a constitutional amendment), but changes to the Fourth Schedule (allocation of Rajya Sabha seats) are consequential and automatic under Art 4.
+Major amendments: 7th Amendment (1956) implemented the States Reorganisation Act, abolished the A-B-C-D classification, and enabled UT provisions.
+13th Amendment (1962) created Nagaland as the 16th state with special provisions.
+35th Amendment (1974) made Sikkim an "Associate State."
+36th Amendment (1975) made Sikkim a full state.
+69th Amendment (1991) gave Delhi NCT status (Art 239AA).
+100th Amendment (2015) enabled the India-Bangladesh Land Boundary Agreement (exchange of enclaves affecting West Bengal, Assam, Meghalaya, Tripura).
+Key Acts: States Reorganisation Act 1956, Punjab Reorganisation Act 1966, North Eastern Areas Reorganisation Act 1971, Bihar/MP/UP Reorganisation Acts 2000, AP Reorganisation Act 2014, J&K Reorganisation Act 2019.
+State creation under Art 3 requires only simple majority (not Art 368), but Fourth Schedule changes (RS seat allocation) follow automatically under Art 4.
+The amendment numbers, the simple-majority-not-368 principle, and the Art 4 automatic Fourth Schedule update are tested factually.

 Judicial Pronouncements on Union and Territory